Columbus Driving Under Suspension Lawyers

 If you were driving on an expired license, then this offense is a minor misdemeanor.
 However, if you were convicted of driving without a license or on an expired license within the previous three years, then it is a first-degree misdemeanor.

 In most first violations of operating a vehicle without a valid license, you will not face a license suspension.
 The courts want you to obtain a valid license and drive lawfully.
 However, if you have been charged with a second offense and your license was more than 6 months expired, your license could be suspended for a period of time.

-To learn about your legal rights and options after be ticketed for driving without a valid Ohio license, call us at Luftman, Heck & Associate right away.
+To learn about your legal rights and options after being ticketed for driving without a valid Ohio license, call us at Luftman, Heck & Associate right away.

-If you own a vehicle and you let a friend or family member drive who should not be behind the wheel, you could be in trouble.
+If you own a vehicle and you let a friend drive your car who should not be behind the wheel, you could be in trouble.
 Under §4511.203, you cannot let a person drive if you know or have reason to believe:

-If you were caught driving on a suspended license or without a valid license, do not hesitate to call and speak with our attorneys about the best way to handle the situation.
+If you were caught driving on a suspended license or without a valid license, do not hesitate to call and speak with our Columbus criminal defense lawyers about the best way to handle the situation.
 We will first determine whether we can have the charges dropped or dismissed.
 If those options are unavailable, then we will devise the best way to address the situation that gets you back behind the wheel as soon as possible.
-We will fight to avoid an additional license suspension so that you may reinstate you license when your original suspension period is over.
+We will fight to avoid an additional license suspension so that you may reinstate your license when your original suspension period is over.

-For more information, call our driving under suspension lawyers at to schedule a consultation.
+For more information, call our Columbus driving under suspension lawyers at (614) 500-3836 to schedule a consultation.